 Meet with a nurse

-You will meet with a nurse before your procedure.
-Tell them the dose of any medications you took after midnight and the time you took them.
+You’ll meet with a nurse before your procedure.
+Tell them the dose of any medications you took after midnight (12 a.m.) and the time you took them.
 Make sure to include prescription and over-the-counter medications, patches, and creams.

 - Review your medical history with you.

 - Ask you if you’ve had any problems with anesthesia in the past.
 This includes nausea (feeling like you’re going to throw up) or pain.

 - Talk with you about your comfort and safety during your procedure.

 - Talk with you about the kind of anesthesia you’ll get.